MBobyPratama/Currency-Converter-Tkinter/README.md

 # Currency-Converter-Tkinter
 ### About:
-Simple Currency converter GUI using Tkinter, Python
+Simple Currency converter GUI using Python and Tkinter.

 ### Output: